Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Deterministic VASS

 Recall that for a run there are three scenarios in which it is not accepted: (1) it reaches the end of the word, but the reached configuration is not accepted, (2) at some moment it tries to decrease some counter below zero, and (3) at some moment there is no transition available over the input letter.
-In the proof of Theorem~\ref{thm:complement-dvass} it was shown how a VASS can handle all the three reasons.
-In short words: in case (1) it simulates the run till the end of the word and then checks that the reached configuration is not accepting and in cases (2) and (3) it guesses the moment in which there is no valid transition available and keeps this configuration untouched till the end of the run when it checks by the accepting condition that the guess was correct.
+In the proof of Theorem~\ref{thm:complement-dvass} it was shown how a VASS can handle all three reasons.
+In short words: in case (1) it simulates the run till the end of the word and then checks that the reached configuration is not accepting and in cases (2) and (3) it guesses the moment in which there is no valid transition available and keeps this configuration untouched (in other words freezes it) till the end of the run when it checks by the accepting condition that the guess was correct.
 We only sketch how the downward-VASS $V'$ works without stating explicitly its states and transitions.
 It starts in the configuration $c'_I$ which consists of $k$ copies of $c_I$.
-Then it simulates the run in all the copies in the same way till the first moment when there is a choice of transition.
+Then it simulates the run in all the copies in the same way until the first time when there is a choice of transition.
 Then we enforce that at least one copy follows each choice, but we allow for more than one copy to follow the same choice.
-In the state of $V'$ we keep the information which copies are following the same maximal run and which have already split.
+In the state of $V'$ we keep the information which copies follow the same maximal run and which have already split.
 Each copy is exactly as in the proof of Theorem~\ref{thm:complement-dvass}, it realises one of the scenarios (1), (2) or (3).
-As we know that $V$ is $k$-deterministic we are sure that all the possible runs of $V$ can be simulated by $V'$ under the condition the $V'$ correctly guesses which copies should simulate which runs.
-If guesses of $V'$ are wrong and at some point it cannot send to each branch a copy then the run of $V'$ rejects.
-At the end of the run over the input word $w$ VASS $V'$ checks using the accepting condition $F'$ that indeed all the copies have simulated all the possible maximal runs and that all of them reject.
-It is easy to see that $F'$ is a downward-closed set, as roughly speaking it is a product of $k$ downward-closed accepting conditions, which finishes the proof. \end{proof}
+As we know that $V$ is \kcdeterministic, we are sure that all the possible runs of $V$ can be simulated by $V'$ under the condition that $V'$ correctly guesses which copies should simulate which runs.
+If the guesses of $V'$ are wrong and at some point it cannot send to each branch a copy, then the run of $V'$ is rejected.

+A bit more concretely, the state of $V'$ keeps the following information: (I) for each of the $k$ copies in which state in $Q$ it is, (II) the set of copies which are frozen and for each such copy a transition which caused the freezing, (III) which copies have already split and which have not (formally speaking we keep a partition of the set of copies).